XiaoyuYuan19/hxrc_tarot_task/README.md

 2. Install dependencies and run the app locally: npm install npm run dev
-3. You can preview the expected application functionality at:
+3. You can preview the current application functionality at:
 	https://xrdev.edu.metropolia.fi/hxrc_codetask_2025

 Coding Tasks: